A note on the ring of invariant jet differentials: Formalism of Differential fields

-A family of elements $(x_i)_{i \in I}$ is called differential algebraic independent; if the family $(x_i^{(j)})_{i \in I,j \geq 0}$ is algebraically independent over the field of constants.
-An element $x$ is called differentially algebraic if the family consisting of $x$ only is differential algebraic dependent.
+A family of elements $(x_i)_{i \in I}$ is called differential algebraic independent; if the family $(x_i^{(j)})_{i \in I,j \geq 0}$ is algebraically independent over the field of constants, otherwise we call them dependent.
+An element $x$ is called differentially algebraic if the family consisting of $x$ only, is differential algebraic dependent.
 An extension is called differential algebraic if any element of it, is so.
-Finally we say $G$ is differentially finite generated over $F$ if there exists elements $x_1,...,x_n \in G$ such that $G$ is generated over $F$ by the family $(x_i^{(j)})_{1 \leq i \leq n,j \geq 0}$.
+Finally we say $G$ is differentially finite generated over $F$ if there exists elements $x_1,...,x_n \in G$ such that $G$ is generated over $F$ by the family $(x_i^{(j)})_{1 \leq i \leq n,j \geq 0}$, cf. \cite{K}.

-\begin{theorem} Let $F \subset G$ be an extension of differential fields, then
+\begin{theorem} \cite{K} Let $F \subset G$ be an extension of differential fields, then

-\begin{itemize} \item If $G=F<x_1,...,x_n>$ and each $x_i$ is differential algebraic over $F$ then $G$ is finitely generated over $F$. \item If $G$ is differential finite generated over $F$ and $F \subset E \subset G$ is an intermediate differential field, the $E$ is also differentially finite generated. \end{itemize} \end{theorem}
+\begin{itemize} \item If $G=F\langle x_1,...,x_n\rangle$ and each $x_i$ is differential algebraic over $F$ then $G$ is finitely generated over $F$. \item If $G$ is differential finite generated over $F$ and $F \subset E \subset G$ is an intermediate differential field, the $E$ is also differentially finite generated. \end{itemize} \end{theorem}

-Now we apply the Galois theory to the coordinate ring of fibers of the Demaily-semple bundle.
-Denote this algebra by $A_{k,p}$ and its quotient field by $K_{k,p}$.
-It is a finitely generated differential field on the generators $\xi_1,...,\xi_k$.
-Then the Lie groups $G_{k,p},U_{k,p},G_{k,p}'$ act as the differential groups of automorphisms and their invariants are the fixed fields of these groups regarded as differential Galois groups.
-For instance take $G_{k,p}'$.
-According to the proposition 1.3 it can be embedded in $SL(\oplus_i S^i \mathbb{C}^p)$.
-So its fixed field contains the fixed field of $SL(\oplus_i S^i \mathbb{C}^p)$ which is the algebra generated over $\mathbb{C}$ by the Wronskians.